Alex427427427/obsidian_1/Physics/4 Quantum Physics/1 Quantum Mechanics Formulation/4 Measurement Event, the Projection and Identity Operator.md

 Notice that **the outer product of a vector with itself is a projection operator** onto the direction of the vector.
 This originates from linear algebra and is not specific to dirac notation.
 ## Collapse of the Quantum State
 A measurement event causes the most frustratingly opaque phenomenon on the quantum state - it probabilistically snaps onto an eigenstate of the measurement.
-In other words, the smeared out superposition of the quantum states collapses into one definitive state.
-The superposition itself is not perplexing, and superpositions may be eigenstates from the point of view of other measurements.
-The strange part is the snap.
+In other words, the smeared out superposition of the quantum states - that formed the total quantum state vector - collapses into one definitive state.
+Personally, superpositions are easy to grapple with, but not the snap.
 This is the quantum state collapse:
 $$\ket\Psi\rightarrow\begin{cases}
 \ket{a_1}&with\ probability\ |\braket{a_1|\Psi}|^2\\
 \ket{a_2}&with\ probability\ |\braket{a_2|\Psi}|^2\\